-The chart below shows the prevalence of stock options / SARs, time-vesting restricted stock / RSUs, and performance-vesting awards for all companies:
+The chart below shows the prevalence of stock options / SARs, time-vesting restricted stock / RSUs, and performance-vesting awards for all companies.

-- Time-vesting restricted stock / RSUs and performance-vesting awards remained the most prevalent vehicles year-over-year. - Stock options / SARs remained the least prevalent LTI vehicle utilized, as they provide little to no value to an executive in a down or flat market, which also reduces (or eliminates) any retentive value from this type of award.
+- Stock options / SARs are the least prevalent LTI vehicle utilized, as they provide little to no value to an executive in a down or flat market, which also reduces (or eliminates) any retentive value from this type of award. - Time-vesting restricted stock / RSUs continue to be the most utilized award type followed by performance-vesting awards. - Most companies that utilize performance-vesting awards or stock options also grant time-vesting restricted stock or RSUs to balance out the retentive goal of their LTI program.